NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ### Notes
 1. Currently, Harvest only supports one FSxN per deployment.
 If you have more than one FSxN, you should create a separate deployment for each.
 2. The fsxadmin user password exists in the Harvest config map due to Harvest limitation (i.e. it can't be configured to use an AWS secret).
 3. The FSxN fsxadmin user does not have full permission to collect all metrics.
-So, some traditional ONTAP dashboards may not fully populate.
+Because of that some traditional ONTAP dashboards may not fully populate.

 ### Screenshots